nearj/analysis/README.md

    Raw data of MoP which is sampled as 3hz
 &#8594;   Making lookup-table by scanning all motion in simulation(a video; E.g. probably there are 2 MoP in S1_pitch, up and down)
 &#8594;   At frame level, take probability of the frame's probability with the lookup table
-&#8594;   Save probability as json; **Motion Probability** as *json*,

 2. Subsampling optical flow
    Raw data of optical flow which is sampled as 3hz
 &#8594;   Polarization all optical flow
 &#8594;   Making lookup-table by scanning all optical flows in simulation(a video) at frames and all pixels in frames(pixels in frame\*frames in simulation; E.g. 1024\*768\*60 at 20s simulation)
 &#8594;   At frame level, take probability of the polarized pixel's optical flow with the lookup table
-&#8594;   Store **Optical Probability** in *memory*.

 3. Calculate MP Entropy and entropy of optical flow
    With **Motion Probability** and **Optical Probability**
 &#8594;   Make MP Entropy at a frame and entropy of optical flow at a frame

-### Project Files

-- main.py
-Subsampling(3hz) raw motion data of csv file to probability of all motion vector in experiment as csv file To analysis when VR sickness at simulation, it visualize optical flow of video and highlight SSQ